tailsjoin/tailsjoin/README.md

 #[tailsjoin](https://github.com/tailsjoin/tailsjoin/wiki)
-##Scripts to install [JoinMarket](https://github.com/chris-belcher/joinmarket), dependencies, and [Bitcoin Core](https://bitcoin.org/en/download) on the [TAILS live OS](https://tails.boum.org).
+##Scripts to install [JoinMarket](https://github.com/chris-belcher/joinmarket), dependencies, and [Bitcoin Core](https://bitcoin.org/en/download) on the [Tails OS](https://tails.boum.org).

-#WARNING: THE JOINMARKET DEV, CHRIS BELCHER, HAS DECIDED TO ADD A DONATION TO THE TUMBLER WITHOUT PROPERLY NOTIFYING USERS EITHER VIA SOCIAL MEANS OR IN THE CODE (IT'S ONLY SUBTLY MENTIONED IN THE HELP MENU FROM TUMBLER.PY).
+##WARNING: THE JOINMARKET DEV, CHRIS BELCHER, HAS DECIDED TO [ADD A DONATION](https://github.com/chris-belcher/joinmarket/commit/d74a02d6017a1c0006f2171f7e4456e525b5c4df) TO THE TUMBLER WITHOUT AND [REFUSES](https://reddit.com/r/joinmarket/comments/3q27ys/funding_development_of_joinmarket/) TO PROPERLY ALERT USERS.
+(IT'S ONLY [SUBTLY MENTIONED IN THE HELP MENU](https://github.com/chris-belcher/joinmarket/pull/272) FROM TUMBLER.PY).
 THE DEFAULT SETTING IS 1.5% BEING DONATED TO JOINMARKET DEV WHEN YOU RUN THE TUMBLER.

-TO CHANGE THE AMOUNT RUN THE TUMBLER LIKE THIS:
+##TO OPT-OUT YOU *MUST* RUN THE TUMBLER LIKE THIS:

     torify python tumbler.py --donateamount=0 <the rest of your options>